wwog/react/README_en.md

 #### `<Switch>`, `<Case>`, `<Default>`

-Declarative and type-safe alternative to JavaScript's switch statement.
+A declarative and type-safe alternative to JavaScript's switch statement.

 ```tsx
 import { Switch } from "@wwog/react";